liquidity-network/template.achievement.network/contracts/MODIFY_ME.md

 {% exercise %}
-Implement the `returnBook` function in the `Library` contract implemented for you.
-Here, you need to understand the usage of a `Lender`, a `Book` and the `books` and `lenders` mappings.
+In this exercise, we'll use a smart contract to represent a Library where you can lend and return books.
+Your first task is to understand the main components: `Lender`, `Book`, `Librarian` in the contract shown below.

+An important thing that you might have noticed in the contract is the role of the Librarian, which is to register lenders.
+Also, notice how the `lenders` mapping is used to maintain the list of lenders that are allowed to take books from the library.

+Now your task is to implement the missing functions: `returnBook` and `lendBook`.
+Make sure to use the `lenders` and `books` mappings correctly.
-Hint: Make sure you check all the conditions before a book is returned.
+Hint: Make sure you revert all the state variables after a book is returned.

 {% initial %}
 pragma solidity >=0.4.22 <0.6.0;